EconomyLens.com

 EU chief Ursula von der Leyen will sign an expanded trade deal with Mexico aimed at reducing both countries'dependence on trade with the United States. ©AFP

-Mexico City (AFP) – The European Union and Mexico will on Friday sign a deal reducing tariffs on each other’s goods as both seek to lessen their dependence on trade with the United States.
+Mexico City (AFP) – The European Union and Mexico on Friday signed a deal reducing tariffs on each other’s goods as both seek to lessen their dependence on trade with the United States.
 The expansion of an accord dating to 2000 comes as Mexico fights hard to preserve a three-way free trade agreement with the United States and Canada, which is crucial to all three economies.
-The EU is Mexico’s third-largest trading partner, lagging far behind the United States and China.
+The EU is Mexico’s third-largest trading partner, lagging far behind the US and China.

 Related

-The lower tariffs enjoyed by Mexico will benefit the European Union, according to Sergio Contreras, president of the Mexican Business Council for Foreign Trade.
+Sheinbaum said Mexico’s respective trade agreements with the EU and the US were “not contradictory.”
+“On the contrary, they strengthen Mexico, strengthen Europe and strengthen the United States,” she told a press conference.
+Brussels has said the update to the pact would make it easier for “like-minded partners” to export and invest in each other’s markets.
+The lower tariffs enjoyed by Mexico will benefit the EU, according to Sergio Contreras, president of the Mexican Business Council for Foreign Trade.
 Mexico will be “the point of convergence, the platform for the European Union and North America to come together,” he said.

 © 2024 AFP